-- Demonstrate knowledge of basic concepts, theories, and principles used in the field of psychology. - Demonstrate knowledge and skills related to general education competencies for the Associate in Arts degree, including the ability to: - o Communicate effectively in oral and written formats. - Employ or utilize information access and literacy skills. - O Demonstrate problem-solving and critical thinking skills. - Employ mathematical and science reasoning skills. - Acquire a cultural, artistic, and global perspective. - Demonstrate professional and human relations skills.
+- Demonstrate knowledge of basic concepts, theories, and principles used in the field of psychology. - Demonstrate knowledge and skills related to general education competencies for the Associate in Arts degree, including the ability to: - Communicate effectively in oral and written formats.

+- Employ or utilize information access and literacy skills. - Demonstrate problem-solving and critical thinking skills. - Employ mathematical and science reasoning skills. - Acquire a cultural, artistic, and global perspective. - o Demonstrate professional and human relations skills.

 Graduates of this program would plan to transfer to a four-year college or university to complete a bachelor's degree in psychology, and may go on to earn an advanced degree.
 At the bachelor's level, they may expect to become case managers or service providers in public or private agencies which provide psychological and social services.
-With an advanced degree, they may expect to become licensed clinical or counseling psychologists working in public or private agencies which provide psychological services.
+With an advanced degree, they may expect to become licensed clinical or counseling psychologists working in public or private agencies which provide psychologists working in public or private agencies which provide psychologists working in public or private agencies which provide psychologists working in public or private agencies.